A command-line interface for MCP servers. curl for MCP.

 The internet is debating CLI vs MCP like they're competitors.
 They're not.

-- AI/LLM agents that prefer shelling out over maintaining persistent MCP connections — better for token management, progressive tool discovery, and sharing a single pool of MCP servers across multiple agents on one machine
+- Coding agents (Claude Code, Cursor) that prefer shelling out over maintaining persistent MCP connections — better for token management, progressive tool discovery, and sharing a single pool of MCP servers across multiple agents on one machine

 - MCP developers who need a fast way to discover, debug, and test their servers from the terminal